To Feel, or Not to Feel

 Controlling the characters is a bit awkward.
 It feels a lot like driving a bumper car.
 There isn't a way to finely control the character's direction or movements, although you get used to it, and it works well enough for what you'll need to do.

-Figuring out what you have your goal at any given moment can be challenging.
+Figuring out your goal at any given moment can be challenging.
 It's not intuitive.
 The entire premise of Last Day of June doesn't make logical sense — we're talking magic, here — so you shouldn't anticipate immediate omniscience.
 You must wander around for awhile until you discover the next steps.
 If that sounds like something that will frustrate you, then this isn't going to be enjoyable for you.
 But, as this is different from most games available on the market, it might feel novel and interesting for those of you who want something different.

 Let me note, here, that there isn't a lot of gameplay time.
 You should be able to get to the ending in just a few, substantial sessions.
 As a rough estimate, I'd say there's somewhere between five and twelve hours of gameplay, depending on how quickly you solve the puzzles.